K&J Magnetics mascot, Joe Magneato

 Action shots above show the paint peeling test as the tape is peeled off.
 The plain painted magnet is on the left, the magnet with primer and paint at right

-There are more standarized ways of testing paint adhesion.
+There are more standardized ways of testing paint adhesion.
 In specifications like ASTM D3359 or ISO 2409, a series of cuts is made through the paint in a criss-cross pattern, cut down to the surface of the underlying material.
 Then a piece of tape is stuck to the paint and peeled off.
 By checking the results and measuring how much paint comes off, a number can be assigned to rate the paint adhesion.

 We tried mimicking this sort of test with some of the magnets we painted.
 It wasn't official or exactly to the spec (we used packing tape), but it followed the spirit of the test.

 Surprisingly, this test showed very different results.
 The magnets with primer applied before the paint did very well.
-Nearly all of the paint stayed on the primered magnet, and all of it stayed on the magnet that was sanded and primed.
+Nearly all of the paint stayed on the primed magnet, and all of it stayed on the magnet that was sanded and primed.
 With the un-primed magnets, practically the whole top surface of paint ripped off with the tape!

 Conclusion #2: Primer makes the paint adhere better.